A posteriori error estimates for fully coupled McKean-Vlasov forward-backward SDEs: Introduction

 \item We prove -- under the standard monotonicity assumption -- that \eqref{eq:error_estimator_intro} yields upper and lower bounds of the squared $L^2$-error between a given discrete approximation and the solution to an explicit forward Euler discretization of \eqref{eq:fbsde_conts_intro}, up to a constant independent of the time stepsize and the given approximation (see Theorems \ref{thm:error_efficient_discrete_exp} and \ref{thm:error_reliable_discrete_exp}).
 We then show that the squared $L^2$-error between a discrete approximation and the continuous-time solution $(X,Y,Z)$ to \eqref{eq:fbsde_conts_intro} can be measured by \eqref{eq:error_estimator_intro} along with the path regularity of $(X,Y,Z)$ (see Theorem \ref{thm:a_posterior_conts}).
 The path regularity term vanishes as the time stepsize tends to zero, and admits a first-order convergence rate under certain structural conditions.
 These results indicate that numerical solutions with smaller residuals \eqref{eq:error_estimator_intro} are more accurate, and hence justify the use of residual minimization algorithms (e.g., the deep BSDE solvers in \cite{carmona2019, fouque2019,germain2019}) for solving \eqref{eq:fbsde_conts_intro} (see Corollary \ref{cor:deep_bsde}).

-\item We finally verify the theoretical properties of the {a posteriori} estimator through numerical experiments on a coupled MV-FBSDE arising from a mean field game.
-A hybrid scheme consisting of the Markovian iteration in \cite{bender2008} and the least-squares Monte Carlo methods in \cite{gobet2006} is implemented to generate numerical solutions.
+\item We finally verify the theoretical properties of the {a posteriori} estimator through several numerical experiments.
+Section \ref{sec:one_dimensional} studies a one-dimensional coupled MV-FBSDE arising from a mean field game, for which a hybrid scheme consisting of the Markovian iteration in \cite{bender2008} and the least-squares Monte Carlo methods in \cite{gobet2006} is implemented to generate numerical solutions.
 We show that the estimator accurately predicts the squared approximation errors for different choices of model parameters and discretization parameters, no matter whether the hybrid scheme converges.
-The error estimator \eqref{eq:error_estimator_intro} also leads to more efficient algorithms with tailored hyper-parameters, such as the number of time steps, the number of simulation paths, {and the number of Picard iterations}. \end{itemize}
+The error estimator \eqref{eq:error_estimator_intro} also leads to more efficient algorithms with tailored hyper-parameters, such as the number of time steps, the number of simulation paths, {and the number of Picard iterations}. { Section \ref{sec:multi-dimensional} studies multidimensional coupled MV-FBSDEs arising from the optimal control of Cucker--Smale models, whose numerical solutions are computed using neural network based BSDE solvers.
+The results show that the estimator effectively predicts the true approximation error and is robust with respect to model parameters. } \end{itemize}

 \paragraph{Our approach and related works.}

 {A posteriori} error analysis has been performed in \cite{bender2013,bender2017} for decoupled BSDEs (where \eqref{eq:fbsde_conts_fwd_intro} is independent of $Y,Z$) and in \cite{han2018} for weakly coupled FBSDEs (where \eqref{eq:fbsde_conts_fwd_intro} is independent of $Z$).
 To the best of our knowledge, this is the first {a posteriori} error estimator with rigorous error estimates for fully coupled (MV-)FBSDEs.
 Moreover, instead of merely estimating the accuracy at $t=0$ as in \cite{bender2017}, the estimator \eqref{eq:error_estimator_intro} yields upper and lower bounds for the global $L^2$-error of a given discrete approximation $(\hat{X},\hat{Y},\hat{Z})$ over the grid.
 This subsequently allows for measuring the accuracy of the numerical Nash equilibria and optimal control strategies (see e.g.~\cite{andrea2019,carmona2019,chassagneux2019,germain2019}) or the dynamic risk measures \cite{gnoatto2020} computed over the whole interval.